The Queen's Justice

 "The Queen's Justice" is the third episode of the seventh season of HBO's medieval fantasy television series Game of Thrones, and the 63rd overall.
 The episode was written by series co-creators David Benioff and D. B. Weiss, and directed by Mark Mylod.
 It first aired on July 30, 2017.

 In the episode, Jon Snow and Davos Seaworth meet with Daenerys Targaryen on Dragonstone, from whom Jon asks for aid in defeating the White Walkers.
 In King's Landing, Euron Greyjoy returns bearing gifts to Cersei Lannister, in the form of Ellaria Sand and Tyene Sand.
 At the Citadel, Samwell Tarly and Archmaester Ebrose examine a healed Jorah Mormont.
 In Winterfell, Sansa Stark is reunited with her brother Bran Stark.
 At Casterly Rock, the Unsullied infiltrate and capture the castle, but Euron's Iron Fleet arrives, and destroy their ships, leaving them stranded.
 Meanwhile, Jaime Lannister leads the Lannister army to take Highgarden.

 The title of the episode refers to Cersei Lannister exacting vengeance, her own way of justice, on both the Sand Snakes and Olenna Tyrell.
-"The Queen's Justice" received positive reviews from critics, who considered the long-awaited meeting between Daenerys and Jon, the agonizing fates of Ellaria and Tyene Sand, Sansa and Bran's reunion, the bait-and-switch scene concerning Casterly Rock and Highgarden, and the final fates of Olenna Tyrell and Ellaria Sand as highlights of the episode.
+"The Queen's Justice" received positive reviews from critics, who considered the long-awaited meeting between Daenerys and Jon, the agonizing fates of Ellaria and Tyene Sand, Sansa and Bran's reunion, the bait-and-switch scene concerning Casterly Rock and Highgarden, and the final fate of Olenna Tyrell as highlights of the episode.
 In the United States, it achieved a viewership of 9.25 million in its initial broadcast.
 It was also Diana Rigg's pick to support her nomination at the 70th Primetime Creative Arts Emmy Awards for Outstanding Guest Actress.

 "The Queen's Justice" marked the final appearances of Diana Rigg (Olenna Tyrell), Rosabell Laurenti Sellers (Tyene Sand), and Indira Varma (Ellaria Sand).

 Plot

-On Dragonstone
+At Dragonstone

 Jon and Davos arrive at Dragonstone with their soldiers, who are asked to surrender their weapons.
 Jon and Davos meet with Daenerys, who asks Jon to bend the knee.
-Jon refuses, insisting that they have bigger problems to deal with: the White Walkers and the Army of the Dead.
-Daenerys doesn’t believe him, saying she wants to take the Iron Throne before considering other threats.
-Before they reach a solution, they are interrupted by Varys, who tells Daenerys of Euron Greyjoy’s attack on Yara’s navy.
+Jon refuses, insisting that they have bigger problems to deal with: the White Walkers.
+Daenerys doesn't believe him, saying she wants to take the Iron Throne before considering other threats.
+Before they reach a solution, they are interrupted by Varys, who tells Daenerys of Euron's attack on Yara's navy.
 Jon is forced to remain at Dragonstone.

 Varys asks Melisandre why she hides from Jon; she admits they parted on bad terms due to her mistakes.
 She plans to return to Volantis, and Varys suggests that she not return to Westeros.
 Melisandre predicts that she will have to return one last time in the future.

 Speaking with Jon, Tyrion explains that Daenerys' followers are loyal because Daenerys dedicates herself to protecting others from threats she understands.
 Jon is upset that nobody believes that the White Walkers are real, but Tyrion says that he believes him.
 Tyrion relays Jon's request to mine dragonglass on Dragonstone, which Daenerys accepts.